-Hillary Clinton ‘May Or May Not’ Run For President Again, Says Bill
+Hillary Clinton ‘May Or May Not’ Run For President Again, Says Bill Clinton

-With former 2016 presidential candidate Hillary Clinton back in the news cycle, many are speculating that she’s planning to take another shot in the 2020 race.
-During an appearance at Georgetown Law’s second annual Ruth Bader Ginsburg Lecture in Washington, D.C., Clinton’s husband, Bill, touched on the possibility of his wife entering the race.
+With former 2016 presidential candidate Hillary Clinton back in the news cycle, many are speculating that she’s planning to take another shot at the presidency in the 2020 race.
+During an appearance at Georgetown Law’s second-annual Ruth Bader Ginsburg Lecture in Washington, D.C., Clinton’s husband, Bill Clinton, touched on the possibility of his wife entering the race.

 “She may or may not ever run for anything, but I can’t legally run for president again,” he said, per Breitbart.

-When speaking on John Catsimatidis’s show, Dick Morris, former adviser to Bill during his time as U.S. president, said he felt that Clinton “wants to” enter the 2020 race but is “hesitant” because she knows the “timing is bad,” MarketWatch reports.
+When speaking on John Catsimatidis’ show, Dick Morris, a former adviser to Bill Clinton during his time as U.S. president, said he felt that Hillary Clinton “wants to” enter the 2020 race, but is “hesitant” because she knows the “timing is bad,” MarketWatch reports.

 “She’s got to wait until Biden drops out because he’s obviously next in line for it, and if he goes away, there’s an opening for her,” he said.

 Although Biden remains the frontrunner, there is reportedly concern among the Democratic establishment that he won’t be able to take on Trump.
 Between struggles with fundraising, his gaffe-prone debate performances, and the spotlight on his family’s ethical issues, Biden is making Democrats increasingly worried.
-Still, second in the polls is Elizabeth Warren, who is believed to be too far to the left to take down Trump.
+Second in the polls is Elizabeth Warren, who is believed to be too far to the left to take down Trump.

 Regardless, Morris said that there was no question Clinton has her eye on the presidency.